SPANDigital/presidium/docs/content/recipes/source-control/sub-module.md

            └── link.md

    ```
+4. Commit and push your changes

-4. To use your submodule, add it to the `imports` section of your project's `config.yml` file
+5. To use your submodule, add it to the `imports` section of your project's `config.yml` file.
+E.g.
    ```yaml
    module:
      imports: